daily-co/daily-track-forwarding/README.md

 npm i
 ```

-## testing by saving audio in a file
+## Testing by saving audio in a file

 You can run `ws-test-server.js` to save audio tracks to files
 in your `/tmp` directory.